What You Need to Know About Economy 10 Tariffs

-We all want to save as much money as possible on our energy bills and if you’re somebody who uses the vast majority of your energy during nighttime, or the off-peak hours, switching to an Economy 10 tariff may be the perfect option for cutting costs.
+We all want to save as much money as possible on our energy bills and if you’re somebody who uses the vast majority of your electricity during night time, or the off-peak hours, switching to an Economy 10 tariff may be the perfect option for cutting costs.

 What is an Economy 10 tariff?